Blue Theme Orange Theme Green Theme Red Theme

 }

-When user run this Remote Server application.
+When the user runs this Remote Server application.

-Figure 1: Server Application.
+Figure 1: Server Application

 Remote Client